-Not only is the Proposed Rule's definition of "person" inconsistent with "longstanding" federal laws, but the Department's definition also conflicts with the considered judgment of at least a third of the states.
-This Proposed Rule creates profound conflicts with state and federal laws.
+• In short, this proposed rule creates profound conflicts with state and federal laws.
 This contrived and politically motivated definition of "person" lacks Congressional intent.
 It is, therefore, arbitrary and capricious for the Department to subsume the responsibilities of Congress to define "person."
 HHS should reject this unjustified and unscientific definition of "person" for purposes of the HIPAA Privacy Rule.
 This unjust and unjustified definition should likewise not be adopted by other agencies.

-3. Reproductive Health Care
+(iii)Reproductive Health Care